 Harold Gordon was born and raised in Philadelphia.
 He is a graduate of Germantown High School where he played on the basketball team and later earned his high school diploma.
 He’s worked in many fields including food service, maintenance, and retail.
 He was proud to work with his fellow archivists on the File/Life project and enjoyed sharing his story with them.
 Harold likes to live independently and enjoys his freedom.
 He likes playing video games, watching movies, and loves football (especially the Eagles).
 He currently lives in Philadelphia with his wife Linda.

-Ramona Griffiths is the proud mother and grandmother to three adult children, six grandchildren, and her great nephew, who she is raising as her son.
-Ramona has been a caregiver her entire life, starting with a litter of stray kittens beneath her childhood porch in Akron, Ohio.
+Ramona Griffiths was the proud mother and grandmother to three adult children, six grandchildren, and her great nephew, who she is raising as her son.
+Ramona was a caregiver her entire life, starting with a litter of stray kittens beneath her childhood porch in Akron, Ohio.
 Earlier in her career, Ramona worked in the Philadelphia Department of Corrections, where she met Henry, the love of her life.
-She currently works with Vision for Equality, where she helps families of children with disabilities connect to resources and understand their rights.
-She has a deep faith, and gives thanks to God for bringing William’s file to her.
-Getting to know William, spending time with his file, being a witness to his life and a vessel for his voice, is something that has given Ramona a sense of honor and purpose in a time of her own recent illness.
-She loves to tell William’s story, and the opportunity to express some of who he is, and how he has spoken to her, gives her a feeling of being maybe able to help heal some of the things that may have happened to him.
+She worked with Vision for Equality, helping families of children with disabilities connect to resources and understand their rights.
+She had a deep faith, and gave thanks to God for bringing William’s file to her.
+Getting to know William, spending time with his file, being a witness to his life and a vessel for his voice, is something that gave Ramona a sense of honor and purpose in a time of her own illness.
+She loved to tell William’s story, and the opportunity to express some of who he is, and how spoke to her, gave her a feeling of being maybe able to help heal some of the things that may have happened to him.

 Cecilia and Jacob Lee